 There is a very important distinction between employee associations with union status representation (see below) and registered unions without union status representation: by law, only the former have union status representation rights.
 Employee associations with union status representation are entitled to enter into CBAs and to participate in collective negotiations, to manage their own healthcare providers, to defend and represent the individual and collective rights of employees, and to monitor the enforcement of labour legislation and social security provisions.
 Employers should act as withholding agents regarding the fees owed by union members to unions with union representation status.
 As mentioned above, registered employee associations do not have union status representation rights, which means they do not have bargaining and collective union rights.

 The Argentine union system is based on the existence of only one employee association with union status representation per occupation or activity.
-To have union status representation, the employee association must be considered the most representative, which means it must be registered with the labour authority, have been operative for at least six months and represent more than 20 per cent of employees carrying out the activity.
+To have union status representation, the employee association must be considered the most representative, which means it must be registered with the labour authority, have been operative for at least six months and represent more than 20 per cent of employees carrying out the particular occupation or activity.